 We’ve been through the winter, some love it and some hate it, but for most of us, our skin can thrive during the warmer months.
-With the change in seasons however, our routines can be adjusted to suit new conditions to ensure our skin is looking and feeling it’s best.
+With the change in seasons however, our men's grooming products and routines can be adjusted to suit new conditions to ensure our skin is looking and feeling it’s best.
 Here are some simple ways you can transition your routine this summer.

-We like to keep things simple, a cleanser such as our Face Fuel should be used morning and night.
+We like to keep things simple, a men's face wash such as our Face Fuel Cleanser should be used morning and night.
 This product was developed to deeply cleanse without stripping the skin of its essential oils, and to protect the skins natural PH balance.
-Our cleanser includes Green tea Extract and Marshmallow Root Extract to repair and restore the skin, making it ideal for all skin types.
-The next step would be to hydrate the skin using the Smooth Operator Moisturiser which is an ultra-rich formula of Pracaxi Oil, Black Tea Extract and Activated Charcoal.
+Our cleanser includes Green Tea Extract and Marshmallow Root Extract to repair and restore the skin, making it ideal for all skin types.
+The next step would be a men's face moisturiser to hydrate the skin using the Smooth Operator Face Moisturiser which is an ultra-rich formula of Pracaxi Oil, Black Tea Extract and Activated Charcoal.
 As it is a highly concentrated and long lasting moisturiser, it should only be used sparingly morning and night as the skin can only absorb so much, and product will be wasted.

 Beyond the routine of cleansing and moisturising, we have to take into account that we will be exposed to the sun and therefore should use an SPF during the day.

 Using sunscreen for your face and body

 Sunscreen has come a long way from the super oily thick stuff that is probably still sitting in the back of your cupboard.
 Usually they can be broken down into 2 categories, chemical and physical.
 Chemical is the one that you have to apply at least 20 minutes beforehand and absorbs the UV rays and releases it as heat.
 Physical on the other hand works straight away and reflects UVA and UVB rays making it a more effective choice than chemical.